-If you notice your baby spitting up frequently, consult her doctor.
-She may benefit from switching to a formula specially designed to help reduce spit-up, such as Enfamil A.R.™
+If you notice your baby spitting up frequently, consult their doctor.
+They may benefit from switching to a formula specially designed to help reduce spit-up.

-To reduce spit-up you can also try the following:
+To reduce spit-up you can also try the following steps:

-- Position your baby's head higher than the rest of her body when feeding
+- Position your baby's head higher than the rest of their body when feeding

-- Burp your baby after every 1-2 fluid ounces of formula, but wait for her to take a break—don't interrupt her feeding.
-For breastfed babies, burp after feeding on each side.
+- Burp your baby after every 1-2 fluid ounces of formula, but wait for them to take a break—don't interrupt their feeding.
+For breastfed babies, burp after feeding on each side

-- If your baby is frantic, stressed or is rushing through feeding, calm her down first.
-Then try feeding her again.
+- Calm your baby down if they are frantic, stressed or rushing through feeding